water-feature/PXM/README.md

 # PXM
-patch librarian for the Sequential Prophet X synthesizer
+-- Prophet X Patch Manager
+-- K1 to reconnect
+-- K2 to erase
+-- K3 to rename